 Sprouffske's abuse of the woman occurred prior to his ordination and during the early portion of his career, when he was assigned to Mount Carmel High School in Los Angeles and Crespi Carmelite High School in Encino.

-He continued, however, well after the abuse to associate with her family, forcing the victim to isolate herself for a number
+He continued, however, well after the abuse to associate with her family, forcing the victim to isolate herself for a number of years because she could not handle the stress of seeing him.

 "When I think of your cruel manipulation I am livid!" she wrote to Sprouffske in 1986.
 "And when I hear that you persist in associated yourself with my family, I am further infuriated!
 How dare you continue to masquerade as a man of God's calling!"